Wondering when your baby should start solids? We review the evidence on the 4 months vs 6 months debate to start solids.

 Bottom Line: Research indicates that breastmilk may help build a healthy digestive tract, but you don’t have to worry about baby’s digestive tract being “open” if you introduce solids slightly before 6 months.

-So if there are at least some potential some benefits to starting a bit before 6 months for some babies, why is the official recommendation to wait until 6 months?
+So if there are at least some potential some benefits to starting a bit before 6 months for some babies, why is the official recommendation to wait until 6 months to start solids?

 Recommendations from major health authorities such as the World Health Organization are meant for all countries including both developed and developing countries.
 In developing countries, specifically, breastfeeding longer helps with lactation amenorrhea and decreased GI symptoms, which are more important in regions with limited access to birth control and sanitation concerns.

-So What’s the Bottom-Line on the 4 Months Versus 6 Months Debate for Starting Solids?
+So What’s the Bottom-Line on when to start solids?
+4 Months Versus 6 Months

 Here’s the thing.
 I think it’s really easy to look at all these potential benefits I’ve cited and think it FOR SURE makes sense to start early.
 I don’t want this to be such a clear cut answer because I do believe it’s highly personal and in a lot of cases, only makes sense to wait until 6 months.
 The reality is that breastmilk (or formula) is still much more nutritious then any solid food we can possibly give, and adding solids displaces that nutrition.
 When you do start solids – whether at 4 months, 6 months, or somewhere in between – understand that the vast majority of your baby’s nutrition should still be coming from breastmilk or formula.
 Solid food can just be the cherry that may be used in modest amounts for allergy prevention, motor skill development and fun.
 You don’t need to feel pressure that your baby needs to be eating full big meals as soon as the calendar says 4 months or 6 months.